 This is a very simple definition, which belies its power.
 Grab a basis, any basis, and count up the number of vectors it contains.
 That's the dimension.
 However, this simplicity causes a problem.
 Given a vector space, you and I could each construct different bases - remember that a vector space might have many bases.
 And what if your basis and my basis had different sizes?
-Applying Definition D [371] we would arrive at different numbers!
+Applying Definition D [373] we would arrive at different numbers!
 With our current knowledge about vector spaces, we would have to say that dimension is not "well-defined."
 Fortunately, there is a theorem that will correct this problem.

 In a strictly logical progression, the next two theorems would precede the definition of dimension.
-Here is a fundamental result that many subsequent theorems will trace their lineage back to.
+Many subsequent theorems will trace their lineage back to the following fundamental result.